Milestones along the way

 Texas Western Swing Hall of Fame (1989)

-The Country Music Association of Nashville, Tennessee elected the Sons of the Pioneers into its revered Hall of Fame in 1980,calling them “America’s premier western singing group.”
-Out of thousands of country western performers over the years only 133 individuals and groups (as of this writing) have been inducted into the Hall of Fame, which makes the Pioneers members of a very elite group of country music immortals.
+The Country Music Association of Nashville, Tennessee, elected the Sons of the Pioneers into its revered Hall of Fame in 1980, calling them “America’s premier western singing group.”
+Out of thousands of country western performers over the years, only 133 individuals and groups (as of this writing) have been inducted into the Hall of Fame, which makes the Pioneers members of an elite group of country music immortals.